How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 - Behaving haughtily and arrogantly.

-Narcissism can exist as a spectrum, so if you are dealing with a narcissist husband, he may show just a few of the signs above or show enough of these signs to meet the criteria for a diagnosable personality disorder.
+Narcissism can exist as a spectrum, so if you are dealing with a narcissistic husband, he may show just a few of the signs above or show enough of these signs to meet the criteria for a diagnosable personality disorder.

 While narcissists come across as incredibly arrogant, self-important, and confident, underlying their self-assured exterior is deep insecurity and fragile ego, which often has roots in childhood trauma, abuse, or rejection from parents.

-It probably goes unsaid that having a spouse who demands excessive admiration and is willing to take advantage of others can be difficult, so you can expect some negative effects if you learn how to handle a narcissistic husband.
+It probably goes unsaid that having a spouse who demands excessive admiration and is willing to take advantage of others can be difficult, so you can expect some negative effects as you learn how to handle a narcissistic husband.

 1. Reduced relationship satisfaction

 Life with a narcissistic husband isn’t easy, and narcissism can make your relationship less satisfying.
-Research shows that narcissism is linked to psychological aggression in relationships, which, in turn, reduces relationship satisfaction.

 You’re likely to find that psychological tactics like manipulation reduce your happiness within the relationship.